 Athletes Who Rock!
-Stories of Sacrifice, Setbacks and Success in Sports, Music and Life is out on February 22, 2022 and available for pre-order now.
+Stories of Sacrifice, Setbacks and Success in Sports, Music and Life is out on February 22, 2022.

 Athletes Who Rock! shares the inspiring backstories of 15 individuals who have achieved the near-impossible: success in the ultra-competitive worlds of pro sports and music.
 Although their lives are a dream for many, few have understood what it takes to break through in both fields.